Peace Hotel

-The Peace Hotel (和平饭店, pinyin: Hépíng Fàndiàn, Shanghainese: Wubin Vaedi) is a hotel on The Bund in Shanghai, China, known as the Fairmont Peace Hotel run by Fairmont Hotels and Resorts of Canada.
+The Peace Hotel (和平饭店 (Hépíng Fàndiàn); Shanghainese: Wubin Vaedi) is a hotel on The Bund in Shanghai, China, known as the Fairmont Peace Hotel run by Fairmont Hotels and Resorts of Canada.
 The hotel has two different buildings.
 The north building, completed in 1929 as Sassoon House, originally housed the Cathay Hotel.
 Across Nanjing Road, the south building was built as the Palace Hotel in 1908, and is today a residence and studio for artists, known as The Swatch Art Peace Hotel.

 North Building

 The larger North Building was originally called Sassoon House.
 It was built by Sir Victor Sassoon, of the Sassoon family, which built a Shanghai business and real estate empire in the early 20th century.
 He was a British Sephardic Jew of Iraqi origin, educated at Harrow School and Cambridge University.
 His family owned the trading company "E.D.
 Sassoon & Co.", which managed extensive business interests throughout Asia.

 Sassoon House was the first high-rise building built by Victor Sassoon, and one of the first tall buildings in the Far East, rising to 77m top the top of the tower, fifty feet taller than the next tallest building on the Bund.
 Sassoon bought a full city block on a prominent spot on the Bund, with long frontages on both sides.
 It was designed by architects Palmer and Turner, with a reinforced concrete structure.
 Construction began in 1926, and was completed in 1929.

 The Cathay Hotel incorporated a high standard of luxury and modern amenities such as indoor plumbing, which made it a more esteemed establishment than other nearby hotels such as the Kadoorie family owned Majestic and Astor House Hotels.
-The Cathay featured a floor of rooms referred to as the “national suites,” with each room decorated in a different foreign style.
+The Cathay featured a floor of rooms referred to as the "national suites," with each room decorated in a different foreign style.
 According to author Jonathan Kaufman, the Japan Suite featured tatami mats, Indian rugs and cushions were found in the India Suite, and Chinese furniture and ceramics in the China Suite.

 The building occupies 4,617 square meters (49,697 square feet), and offers 36,317 square meters (390,913 square feet) of floor space.
 The building is ten stories in height, and the tenth floor is a penthouse, where Victor Sassoon once lived.
 The North Building is 77 meters (253 feet) high to the roofline, and 83 meters (272 feet) to the spire.

 The builders followed a consistent art deco scheme, from exterior design to interior decor.
 Most of the building features granite facing, while the ninth floor and the roof are surfaced with terracotta.
 The eastern facade (facing the Huangpu River and the Bund) features a pyramidal roof with steep sides, and a height of about 10 meters (33 feet).
 The pyramid is faced with copper, which has corroded to light green.